dwainetrain/minderva/README.md

 - User Profile: User should be able to select default to and from languages
 - Quiz and Collection: If the card database is empty, it should say 'add a card' or that it can't connect to the database...
 - Let the user know when internet is lost and you can't contact database
+- After Quiz: See you tomorrow!
+Let’s schedule a review time now. (and link out to calendar)
+- UX - Add Card: Add a loading animation to the translate function, because it takes a second or two to fire up from cold start, then it seems to be speedier.

-* Edit Page: Add translation api to screen
+* Edit Page: Add translation api to edit screen
 * The sign in and sign up pages should be seperate
 * Add Card: It should have a little better seperation of functions (ie, translate not right next to add card) (visual pass)
 * Add Card: It should have the option to study the reverse(? maybe)